When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Bubble no code Zocdoc clone tutorial extended workflows

-Once this workflow has run, a new doctor will be added to the platform.
+Once this workflow runs, a new doctor will be added to the platform.

 Create a search navigation

-Once we’ve added available doctors to our platform, we can build a search function on our home page, allowing users to discover a relevant specialist.
+Once we’ve added available medical practitioners to our doctor appointment app, we can build a search function on our home page that allows patients to discover relevant healthcare professionals.

-On the home page of our platform, we’ll add two separate search box elements, as well as a date/time picker.
+On the home page of our Zocdoc clone app, we’ll add two separate search box elements, as well as a date/time picker.

 Bubble no code Zocdoc clone tutorial search bar navigation